rethinkdb/rethinkdb/NOTES.md

 * Fix a bug with memory handling in S2 (#3201)
 * Fixed a bug handling paged results in the Data Explorer (#3111)
-* Fixed a bug that caused a crash on exit if a joined server with an open changefeed has crashed (#3038)
+* Fixed a bug that caused a crash on exit if a joined server with an open changefeed crashed (#3038)
-* Fixed a bug that caused a crash when unsharding discards more rows than expected when batching results (#3264)
+* Fixed a bug that caused a crash when unsharding discarded more rows than expected when batching results (#3264)
-* Fixed a bug that could lead to crashes when changefeeds are frequently registered and unregistered (#3205)
+* Fixed a bug that could lead to crashes when changefeeds were frequently registered and unregistered (#3205)
 * Changed the `r.point` constructor to be deterministic, allowing it to be used in secondary index functions (#3287)
 * Fixed an incompatibility problem between Python 3.4 and the `import` command (#3259)
+* Fixed a buffer alignment issue with `object_buffer_t` data (#3300)

 ---